icaoberg/academic-kickstart/content/post/singularity-gotop/index.md

 ![Logo](./logo.png)

 [gotop](https://github.com/cjbassi/gotop) is a very useful app that use all the time in our department cluster.
 Even though I have root privileges in our HPC cluster, I'd rather do my computing as a regular user.
-It keeps you in check and forces me to think like a power/regular user.
+It keeps me in check and forces me to think like a power/regular user.

 Hence, I use [gotop](https://github.com/cjbassi/gotop) in a Singularity container.